-NESN Celtics Podcast: Looking Into Gordon Hayward, Boston’s Five Straight Wins
+NESN

-The Boston Celtics are riding a 5-game winning streak heading into Charlotte on Thursday night for Kemba Walker’s homecoming and Terry Rozier’s revenge game.
+The Boston Celtics are riding a five-game winning streak heading into Charlotte on Thursday night for Kemba Walker’s homecoming and Terry Rozier’s revenge game.

-In the latest edition of the “NESN Celtics Podcast,” NESN.com’s Chris Grenham and Adam London preview that matchup, while discussing the team’s recent stretch, and more specifically, Walker and Gordon Hayward’s impressive starts to the 2019-20 season.
+In the latest edition of the “NESN Celtics Podcast,” NESN.com’s Chris Grenham and Adam London preview that matchup with the Hornets, while discussing the team’s recent stretch, and more specifically, Walker and Gordon Hayward’s impressive starts to the 2019-20 season.
 The guys also touch on Boston’s road ahead and the team’s variety of new haircuts, among other things.

 Listen to the full episode in the player below, on iTunes or anywhere else you get your podcasts.